 Slideshow presentations are a staple in the world of speeches, demos, and sales.
-PowerPoints are almost always a necessity when explaining a concept – but what happens when you’re not able to present it live?
-Adding voice-over PowerPoint in AirDeck is a key way to elevate your presentation and make sure your audience grasps the subject, even when you’re not there to explain directly.
+PowerPoints are almost always a necessity when explaining a concept — but what happens when you’re not able to present it live?
+Adding voiceovers to your PowerPoint presentation in AirDeck is a key way to elevate your pitch and make sure your audience grasps the subject, even when you’re not there to explain directly.
 Here are some tips for recording your voice over a PowerPoint presentation to engage your audience and keep their attention.

 7 Tips for Adding Your Voice Over PowerPoint

-- Practice alternating your tones – think of yourself as a radio host, and narrate as if you’re telling a story.
+- Practice alternating your tones – think of yourself as a radio host and narrate as though you were telling a story.
 Practicing with AirDeck lets you easily record multiple takes instead of making one long recording.
-Recording slide-by-slide lets you easily reorder your speech without having to completely start over if you mess up.
+Recording audio slide-by-slide rather than all at once means you can easily reorder your speech without having to completely start over if you mess up.

 - Prepare a general script – make a bullet point list of topics you want to cover and expand from there.
 Natural speech is much more engaging than reading word-by-word from a script.

 - Record high-quality audio – make sure your audio sounds crisp and clear.
-If possible, eliminate background noise, don’t be afraid to rerecord if the clip sounds iffy.
-For some tips on how to enhance your audio, check out our blog here.
+If possible, eliminate background noise, and don’t be afraid to rerecord if the clip sounds iffy.
+For some tips on how to enhance your audio, check out our complete guide.

 - Tell compelling stories – use your voice and sales ability to tell the story you want your audience to hear, so they take the action you want them to take.
 Try not to fill up viewers with too much information at once; add anecdotes that support your content while still making your point.

-- Have passion in your subject – emotion pulls in the viewer, and gets them engaged.
+- Have passion in your subject – emotion pulls in your viewers and gets them engaged.
 If you don’t care about the content you’re pitching, why should they?
 Try to sound upbeat in your voiceover, and make your excitement clear.
-You can read our blog post about creating engaging content here.
+Read our blog post about creating engaging content for further suggestions.

 - Be confident – always project absolute confidence in your speech.
 If the audience doubts what you’re telling them, they’re more likely to disengage from the presentation.

 - Always keep the audience in mind – unless it’s absolutely necessary, try to keep jargon to a minimum.
 Remember your target audience, and adapt content to them.
 AirDeck is perfect for adjusting presentations to different audiences since you can toggle the visibility of slides and duplicate entire slideshows.
-You can save the technical terms for the technical people, and keep the generic slides for everyone else.
+Save the technical terms for the technical people, and keep the generic slides for everyone else.

 With AirDeck, it’s never been easier to voice over a PowerPoint.
 Wow your audience and give them a presentation they’ll never forget!